 SHEET.
-When each routine is finished, fill out your score sheet, and place face down for the runner to collect.
-Do not do the math required for your score sheet.
+When each routine is finished, fill out your score sheet, and place face down for

 Computing Content Score:

 1. Add all score notations and divide by the number of skills performed to achieve the raw score.
 The raw score will be multiplied by the difficulty factor to compute the final score.